The Bachelor’s Nick And Vanessa Are Getting Along Just Fine, They Tell Ellen

 The Bachelor‘s Nick and Vanessa have a message for haters and critics who think their relationship is a sham.
 They want everyone to know they’re getting along just fine, as they told Ellen DeGeneres on her show today.

-Nick Viall stopped by the Ellen DeGeneres Show to plug his appearance on this season’s Dancing With The Stars, where he’s competing with dance partner Peta Murgatroyd, but of course the conversation turned to his relationship with Vanessa.
-Specifically, of course, Ellen wanted to talk about rumors that the couple aren’t happy – rumors which started when the couple appeared on the post-Bachelor finale special “After the Final Rose.”
-In case you missed it, the couple’s appearance on that show has been described by viewers as “awkward,” leading to speculation that they’re simply putting on as a couple just for the cameras.
+Nick Viall stopped by the Ellen DeGeneres Show to plug his appearance on this season’s Dancing With The Stars, where he’s competing with dance partner Peta Murgatroyd, but of course, the conversation turned to his relationship with Vanessa.
+Specifically, Ellen wanted to talk about rumors that the couple isn’t happy – rumors which started when the couple appeared on the post-Bachelor finale special “After the Final Rose.”
+In case you missed it, the couple’s appearance on that show has been described by viewers as awkward, leading to speculation that they’re simply putting on as a couple just for the cameras.

 Relationship Goals : Nick and Vanessa????????#TheBachelorFinale pic.twitter.com/dPdnvbPap7